If you or someone at home has symptoms of COVID-19, follow the advice on the nhs.uk website.

 • If it’s urgent and your GP surgery is closed, call NHS 111 and they will make sure you get the care you need.

-• The local ASAP Glos NHS website and app (download from Apple or Google Play stores) also offers information on self-care, local services and when to use them.
+• The local ASAP Glos NHS website and app (download from Apple or Google Play stores) offer information on self-care, local services and when to use them…

 Find out more about our Click or Call First campaign here.